TofanAlina/PowerBI-Projects/Project1_SalesAnalysis/README.md

 - Which clients contribute the most to total revenue?
 - In which months does the business generate the strongest revenue, and are there any recurring patterns?
 - How has business performance evolved over time (2020 vs. 2017 or year-over-year comparisons)?

 #### Insights Example
 One particularly interesting observation is that the Ahmedabad market generated the 3rd highest revenue (130M INR) while ranking only 5th in sales quantity.
 This suggests that higher-value products are selling more successfully in that region.
 The business could test a similar pricing or product-mix strategy  in the Nagpur market, where the quantity sold is ~30% higher than in Ahmedabad, yet revenue is less than 50%.

 ### Personal Contributions
 To practice and build upon the insights gained from the tutorials, I created two additional secondary dashboards for a more in-depth analysis:
 1. *Sales Insights* - this report can help the users with two different perspectives:
-   1. For a selected product, users can see when it sold best, to which customers, and where.
+   - For a selected product, users can see when it sold best, to which customers, and where.
+(Example above)
-   2. For a specific month(year) in the analyzed period, the treemap will show where the most products were sold, to which customers and whether the **Monthly Sales Quantity Target (KPI)** was achieved or exceeded.
+   - For a specific month(year) in the analyzed period, the treemap will show where the most products were sold, to which customers and whether the **Monthly Sales Quantity Target (KPI)** was achieved or exceeded.
 (Example available in the pdf)
 >Note: I calculated the Monthly Sales Quantity Target KPI as an average of the sales quantity in 2019 (71.000) approximated to 75.000 to highlight **growth potential**.

 2. *Consumer Insights* - this dashboard serves the users with a detailed **buying profile** of a selected customer through a Customer Purchase Mix Analysis and their average monthly number of orders, while also highlighting any notable shopping behavior patterns observed over the three-year analyzed period.

 ### 4. Conclusions & Business Recommendations (Fictive)
-Conclusions:
+Insights:
 - Revenue growth peaked in the summer months (July/August) for 2018 and 2019.
 - Overall revenue trend is declining; in January 2020, revenue dropped by ~40% compared to January 2018.
 - The Delhi NCR region is the top market by both revenue and sales quantity.